OpenBB-finance/OpenBB/website/content/terminal/reference/econometrics/remove.md

 ---
 title: remove
-description: Learn how to remove a dataset from a loaded list efficiently using our step-by-step guide, which includes usage, parameters setup, and examples.
+description: "Learn how to remove a dataset from a loaded list efficiently using our" step-by-step guide, which includes usage, parameters setup, and examples.
 keywords:
 - remove dataset